gro-intelligence/api-client/docs-content-upgrade2/_sources/authentication.rst.txt

 1. Open your terminal and type :code:`echo $SHELL` to determine what shell you are using.
 2. If the result is :code:`/bin/bash` then run :code:`open ~/.bashrc`.
 If the result is :code:`/bin/zsh`, then run :code:`open ~/.zshrc`.
 If you are using another shell, please reference your shell-specific documentation.
-3. In that file, add the following line: :code:`export GROAPI_TOKEN="YOUR TOKEN HERE"`
+3. In that file, add the following line: :code:`export GROAPI_TOKEN='YOUR TOKEN HERE'`
 4. Save the file and close any shells you have open.
 The environment variable should be available next time you open a shell.